EliteAndroidApps/WhatsApp-Key-Generator/README.md

 ###### Notes:

-  This tool is for demonstration purposes only and for helping the "curious" understand the relationship between the WhatsApp key file located in "/data/data/com.whatsapp/files/key" and the encrypted WhatsApp database backups.
+  This tool is for demonstration purposes only and for helping the "curious" understand the relationship between the WhatsApp key file located at: "/data/data/com.whatsapp/files/key" and the encrypted WhatsApp database backup files.

   Please do not raise any issues concerning what is used as the account seed.
 Figuratively speaking; you decide!